 The main advantage of the RBC RateAdvantage Visa, besides the fact that it is free, is that its interest rate varies depending on your credit rating.
 The lower your credit rating, the higher the interest rate will be, and vice versa.
 Thus, individuals with poor credit can obtain this card, although approval is not guaranteed.
 Despite this, its interest rate is generally lower than most credit cards on the market.
 In fact, the interest rate is based on the Royal Bank's prime rate, plus between 4.99% and 8.99%.
 It also offers rewards, such as a 3¢ per liter gas rebate at Petro-Canada and 20% more Petro-Points when making purchases with the card.

 None of these cards are right for you?

-We understand that maybe a card, credit or otherwise, just isn’t what you need right now.
+We understand that maybe a credit card for bad credit just isn’t what you need right now.
 There are other ways to rebuild your credit score without plastic.
 You can still access personal loans to help you on your credit-building journey, even if you have bad credit.
 Let’s take a look.

 Refresh Financial secured loan

 Have you heard of a credit builder loan?
 It’s a fairly new product on the market that acts like savings account, but reports to the credit bureaus like a loan.
 The best way to build credit is to use credit.
 But you can’t use credit if the banks all say no. With the Refresh Financial credit builder loan, you choose the amount you would like to “save” and the term.
 You are guaranteed to be approved and every payment you make is reported to both credit bureaus, improving your credit score month over month.
 Because it is not a loan, no money is given to you.
 Instead, at the end of the term you have nice little nest egg and a polished-up credit score.
 Of course, there are interest and fees involved for this product, as with most financial products.